 The Digitex Testnet Launch

 The two Betfair Traders speak next about the upcoming public testnet launch slated for 30th November.
 Adam gives some more details, explaining that it will be on the Ethereum testnet, and start with just one market (the BTCUSD perpetual swap) in free tokens.

 Jacob asks if we will be adding other futures markets as well, to which Adam responds that he’s decided it’s better for liquidity not to.
 He says:

 “We’re going to stick with perpetual swaps… I want a limited amount of markets.
 I don’t want a lot of markets.
 Liquidity is the most important thing in the market as far as I’m concerned and if products are really similar, I’d rather have one and do it well.”

 When asked about his plans for liquidity, Adam explains our Liquidation Engine model and automated market makers that are programmed to lose.
 He says that the liquidation engine puts the profits into the Insurance Fund, and we will give them to the market makers to lose, giving them back to the market.

 This is a novel idea.
-Jacob points out that many exchanges have for-profit trading arms trading against their users (like BitMEX); in contrast, our market makers are programmed to lose.
+Jacob points out that many exchanges have for-profit Betfair Trading arms Betfair Trading against their users (like BitMEX); in contrast, our market makers are programmed to lose.
 This is a huge part of the Digitex difference.
 Traders actually have an edge built in their favor and not against.